 Maximum experience, minimum crowds

-Some love the smaller pagodas, tucked away in the corners of rice fields, while for others it’s those journeys through the countryside, following little-used dust tracks, or leaving the air-con for an hour in favour of a horse-drawn cart ride amongst the temples and pagodas.
+For many it’s the smaller pagodas tucked away in the corner of a rice field, whilst for others it’s those journeys through the countryside, following little-used dust tracks, or leaving the air-con for an hour in favour of a horse-drawn cart amongst the temples and pagodas.

 Sunrise and sunset are often considered the most impressive time of day in Bagan and your guide will be glad to suggest a choice spot to take in the view.
 It’s important to note, however, that to prevent un-necessary damage to these ancient structures, the Ministry of Culture have restricted the number of stupas that it is possible to climb to five specific pagodas.

 We do appreciate that some visitors are wary of becoming ‘templed-out’.
-To combat this we can create more varied days, with visits to villages such as Myinkaba, where you can observe the process of traditional lacquer-ware crafting, or New Bagan town centre, or just simply create more time to relax by your hotel pool.
+To combat this we can create more varied days, with visits to villages, such as Myinkaba, to observe the process of traditional lacquer-ware crafting, or Bagan town centre, or just simply create more time to leisurely laze by the pool.